KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## What about changing the Java version?

-If its for Minecraft modding then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) since this would not affect your host java installation.
-If Java needs to be modified for development or a mod then use [**Distrobox**](../Installing_and_Managing_Software/Distrobox.md).
-You will **not** be able to change Java on your host at a system level.
+If its for Minecraft modding then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) since this would not affect your host Java installation.
+If Java needs to be modified for development purposes then use [**Distrobox**](../Installing_and_Managing_Software/Distrobox.md).
+You will **not** be able to modify Java on your host at a system level.

 ## Can I rebase to a different desktop environment?
 (Example: KDE Plasma to GNOME)